 Adding a Fan to Circulate Cold Air and Regulate Temperatures

-Remember to check all the connections after you build it to prevent leaks, and inspect them on a regular basis as well.
+Remember to check all the connections after you build it to prevent leaks, and inspect them regularly as well.
 Of course, keep the lines clean to get the best possible tasting beer for all those people you’re going to have over to check out the awesome keezer you built.

-If you have any additional questions about this keezer build that I didn’t answer, feel free to email me: [email protected].
+If you have any additional questions about this keezer build that I didn’t answer, feel free to email me at [email protected].
 I’ll provide any information I can with photos.

 - Homebrew Happy Hour Keezer Build [VIDEO]